samuelsonric/PolynomialOptimization.jl/docs/src/guide.md

 guaranteed), and we are still able to get the same optimal solutions.

 Note that perhaps surprisingly, `PolynomialOptimization` can still deliver good optimal points despite the fact that term sparsity was in effect.
-The usual extraction algorithms will fail, as for every moment $m$, they also require the moment $m x$ to be present for all variables $x$ - term sparsity will fail to provide this.
+The usual extraction algorithms will fail, as for every moment ``m``, they also require the moment ``m x`` to be present for all variables ``x`` - term sparsity will fail to provide this.
-Hence, `poly_all_solutions` will automatically switch to a different heuristical solution extraction algorithm that is always successful in the simple case of a rank-1 moment matrix, but can also often also give good results in the more general case such as here.
+Hence, [`poly_all_solutions`](@ref) will automatically switch to a different heuristical solution extraction algorithm that is always successful in the simple case of a rank-1 moment matrix, but can also often also give good results in the more general case such as here.
 As a rule of thumb, if all the solutions encoded in the moment matrix differ only by the signs or phases of individual components, the heuristic will be successful.
 Still, the fact that the moments may encode multiple solutions may be an issue that can prevent successfully obtaining a solution vector.
 We will introduce a way to bypass this problem below.